 4. Travel Light

-Europe is an amazing continent and you’ll mostly find everything you need on the road.
-There’s no need to carry excess luggage.
+Europe is a fantastic continent, and you'll mostly find everything you need on the road.
+There's no need to carry excess luggage.

 5. Find Groups

 Chances are that you'll find people who share similar backpacking interests on the road and become fast friends with them.
 That's okay.
 There's comfort in numbers.

 Even if your intention is a solo backpacking trip, be sure to mingle with groups that you feel comfortable with occasionally.
 If you're feeling lost, they can often straighten you.

 I feel it's always better to approach a fellow backpacker for advice on directions than some of the locals.